unpingco/Python-for-Probability-Statistics-and-Machine-Learning-2E/README.md

     docker container run -it -p 8888:8888 pypsml2e

 Then, navigate to the output URL and you can explore the Jupyter notebooks for each chapter.
+Alternately, if you don't want to build your own image, you can do

+    docker pull unpingco/pypsml2e

+to get the docker image from
+https://hub.docker.com/r/unpingco/pypsml2e.
+Note that this may **not** be as up-to-date as building it yourself from this repository, but should still work fine.

 Your comments (including errata) are welcome in the `Issues` link above.